banzhou59/GenomeSyn-1/README.md

 ## Install

-Simple click to GenomeSyn(Perl)/GenomeSyn(Python).
-They are executable files, you can run it directly.
-GenomeSyn is open source,so you can download the source code and modify the appropriate source code to suit their needs.
-(Perl/Python)
-If you use the GenomeSyn, you need to solve the software dependency problem first.
-You can download example data to test .
+GenomeSyn is an executable file written in Perl, and users can run it directly.
+But before using GenomeSyn, the software dependency problem needs to be solved first.
+Users can download sample data for testing.
 ## Dependencies
 ***1. MUMmer***